georgekli/CatalogMatch/README.md

 ## Overview

 This project solves a critical data-matching bottleneck for a retail company.
-Currently, sales teams and customers use unstructured, natural-language descriptions (e.g., "Need a blak polo shirt, size M"), while the inventory system operates on structured SKUs (e.g., `SKU1000172`, `Essential Shirt`, `Black`, `S`)[cite: 89, 90].
+Currently, sales teams and customers use unstructured, natural-language descriptions (e.g., "Need a blak polo shirt, size M"), while the inventory system operates on structured SKUs (e.g., `SKU1000172`, `Essential Shirt`, `Black`, `S`).

-The existing manual matching process is slow (2-3 hours/day) and causes costly fulfillment errors and lost sales [cite: 92-95].
+The existing manual matching process is slow (2-3 hours/day) and causes costly fulfillment errors and lost sales.

 This system automates the process by:

-1.  **Extracting** structured attributes (like color, size, brand) from the messy text[cite: 109].
+1.  **Extracting** structured attributes (like color, size, brand) from the messy text.
-2.  **Matching** these attributes against the 800-SKU product catalog[cite: 104].
+2.  **Matching** these attributes against the 800-SKU product catalog.
-3.  **Ranking** and returning the Top 3 most likely SKU matches with a confidence score[cite: 107].
+3.  **Ranking** and returning the Top 3 most likely SKU matches with a confidence score.

 ## Key Features